Abibubble/ms3-the-bar-blade/TESTING.md

 ## Navigation Bar
 * Click the Logo to take the user to the Home page from the Home page.
-* Click the Logo to take the user to the Home page from the Profile page. &#128100;
+* &#128100; Click the Logo to take the user to the Home page from the Profile page.
-* Click the Logo to take the user to the Home page from the Add Cocktail page. &#128100;
+* &#128100; Click the Logo to take the user to the Home page from the Add Cocktail page.
-* Click the Logo to take the user to the Home page from the Manage Categories page. &#128272;
+* &#128272; Click the Logo to take the user to the Home page from the Manage Categories page.
-* Click the Logo to take the user to the Home page from the Log In page. &#128683;
+* &#128683; Click the Logo to take the user to the Home page from the Log In page.
-* Click the Logo to take the user to the Home page from the Register page. &#128683;
+* &#128683; Click the Logo to take the user to the Home page from the Register page.

 * Click the Home button to take the user to the Home page from the Home page.
-* Click the Home button to take the user to the Home page from the Profile page. &#128100;
+* &#128100; Click the Home button to take the user to the Home page from the Profile page.
-* Click the Home button to take the user to the Home page from the Add Cocktail page. &#128100;
+* &#128100; Click the Home button to take the user to the Home page from the Add Cocktail page.
-* Click the Home button to take the user to the Home page from the Manage Categories page. &#128272;
+* &#128272; Click the Home button to take the user to the Home page from the Manage Categories page.
-* Click the Home button to take the user to the Home page from the Log In page. &#128683;
+* &#128683; Click the Home button to take the user to the Home page from the Log In page.
-* Click the Home button to take the user to the Home page from the Register page. &#128683;
+* &#128683; Click the Home button to take the user to the Home page from the Register page.

-* Click the Profile button to take the user to the Profile page from the Home page. &#128100;
+* &#128100; Click the Profile button to take the user to the Profile page from the Home page.
-* Click the Profile button to take the user to the Profile page from the Profile page. &#128100;
+* &#128100; Click the Profile button to take the user to the Profile page from the Profile page.
-* Click the Profile button to take the user to the Profile page from the Add Cocktail page. &#128100;
+* &#128100; Click the Profile button to take the user to the Profile page from the Add Cocktail page.
-* Click the Profile button to take the user to the Profile page from the Manage Categories page. &#128272;
+* C&#128272; lick the Profile button to take the user to the Profile page from the Manage Categories page.

-* Click the Add Cocktail button to take the user to the Add Cocktail page from the Home page. &#128100;
+* &#128100; Click the Add Cocktail button to take the user to the Add Cocktail page from the Home page.
-* Click the Add Cocktail button to take the user to the Add Cocktail page from the Profile page. &#128100;
+* &#128100; Click the Add Cocktail button to take the user to the Add Cocktail page from the Profile page.
-* Click the Add Cocktail button to take the user to the Add Cocktail page from the Add Cocktail page. &#128100;
+* &#128100; Click the Add Cocktail button to take the user to the Add Cocktail page from the Add Cocktail page.
-* Click the Add Cocktail button to take the user to the Add Cocktail page from the Manage Categories page. &#128272;
+* &#128272; Click the Add Cocktail button to take the user to the Add Cocktail page from the Manage Categories page.

-* Click the Manage Categories button to take the user to the Manage Categories page from the Home page. &#128272;
+* &#128272; Click the Manage Categories button to take the user to the Manage Categories page from the Home page.
-* Click the Manage Categories button to take the user to the Manage Categories page from the Profile page. &#128272;
+* &#128272; Click the Manage Categories button to take the user to the Manage Categories page from the Profile page.
-* Click the Manage Categories button to take the user to the Manage Categories page from the Add Cocktail page. &#128272;
+* &#128272; Click the Manage Categories button to take the user to the Manage Categories page from the Add Cocktail page.
-* Click the Manage Categories button to take the user to the Manage Categories page from the Manage Categories page. &#128272;
+* &#128272; Click the Manage Categories button to take the user to the Manage Categories page from the Manage Categories page.

-* Click the Log Out button to log the user out and take them to the Log In page from the Home page.
+* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Home page.
-* Click the Log Out button to log the user out and take them to the Log In page from the Profile page. &#128100;
+* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Profile page.
-* Click the Log Out button to log the user out and take them to the Log In page from the Add Cocktail page. &#128100;
+* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Add Cocktail page.
-* Click the Log Out button to log the user out and take them to the Log In page from the Manage Categories page. &#128272;
+* &#128272; Click the Log Out button to log the user out and take them to the Log In page from the Manage Categories page.
-* Click the Log Out button to log the user out and take them to the Log In page from the Log In page.
+* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Log In page.
-* Click the Log Out button to log the user out and take them to the Log In page from the Register page.
+* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Register page.

-* Click the Log In button to take the user to the Log In page from the Home page. &#128683;
+* &#128683; Click the Log In button to take the user to the Log In page from the Home page.
-* Click the Log In button to take the user to the Log In page from the Log In page. &#128683;
+* &#128683; Click the Log In button to take the user to the Log In page from the Log In page.
-* Click the Log In button to take the user to the Log In page from the Register page. &#128683;
+* &#128683; Click the Log In button to take the user to the Log In page from the Register page.

-* Click the Register button to take the user to the Register page from the Home page. &#128683;
+* &#128683; Click the Register button to take the user to the Register page from the Home page.
-* Click the Register button to take the user to the Register page from the Log In page. &#128683;
+* &#128683; Click the Register button to take the user to the Register page from the Log In page.
-* Click the Register button to take the user to the Register page from the Register page. &#128683;
+* &#128683; Click the Register button to take the user to the Register page from the Register page.

 ---